bobanetwork/boba_legacy/packages/boba/contracts/contracts/oracle/README.md

 *To get the latest timestamp-* \
 call method ***`latestTimestamp(base, quote)`***

-To extract other informational data please refer to the FeedRegistry contract
+To extract other informational data please refer to the FeedRegistry contract.

 ## For Price Data Submitters (Oracles)